zachgasser/3tabs/README.md

 # 3tabs
-Chrome extensions that limits your chrome browser to no more than three tabs.
+Chrome extension that limits your chrome browser to no more than three tabs.

 When you try to open a 4th tab it literally just closes the window entirely.